 Research, policy and political communications are the most interesting fields to me, so I’m happy to work on a know-your-rights campaign on the new EU data protection rules (GDPR) for a small NGO.
 Once I’m done with this project, I’m keen on finding a position where I can use my expertise, learn new things and work on meaningful issues.
 Also, the solitary work of my PhD was rewarding, but being part of a team again sounds more appealing.

-After my BA studies in business journalism and MA studies in European and transatlantic affairs, I worked at the secretariat of the Global Donor Platform for Rural Development and at the European Commission as a trainee.
+After my BA studies in business journalism and MA studies in European and transatlantic affairs, I worked at the secretariat of the Global Donor Platform for Rural Development and at the European Commission.
 In both my studies and my work, I enjoyed meeting people from all over the world and getting to use both my German and English language skills.
 My goals of combining research, analysis and contemporary political issues afterwards led me to a career in political consulting in Berlin.
 Lobbying for organizations in a variety of policy fields was an interesting experience which taught me how to analyze data and put it to use for a client, how important precise communication is and what to expect when working in a team.
+I later expanded upon these skills leading a government-funded consumer rights project at a Berlin-based nonprofit organization.

 2015-2018: PhD in Political Science at Freie Universität Berlin, Germany and Columbia University in the City of New York, USA